AK1o9/PatientAdmission/README.md

 # PatientAdmission
 - This system is intended for *nurses & doctors* to manage and sort patients' positions in a waiting list (or queue), visit history and perform various administrative tasks.
-- This system makes use of ***singly linked lists*** as data structures for managing patient records.
+- This system makes use of ***singly linked lists*** as data structures for managing patient records so it makes use of nodes and node addresses, which are used inorder to link each node to the next.

 ![image](https://user-images.githubusercontent.com/96708800/176027833-d44004a2-fa32-4f3f-a32e-a335d8538d64.png)